danielcomboni/lazimishaLib/README.md

 # lazimishaLib
 Simple Hibernate-like library for MySQL database.
-Simple CRUD operations are all taken care of model classes
+Simple CRUD operations are all taken care of by the model classes